Phileosopher/commonplace/groups-large.md

 Even in a complete autocracy, the presence of others' [decisions](decisions.md) in [carrying out](results.md) the dictator's authority dilutes the [power](power.md) dynamic across multiple people.
 This makes *all* systems subject to [tampering and misuse](mgmt-badsystems.md).

+APPLICATION: A group is made of its members, so every individual person entering or leaving a group changes the group's [culture](culture.md).
+A large and long-standing group won't change as much from 1 person, but the progressive changes of the group through membership always express a [trend](trends.md) over months and years.

 In open-ended leadership (i.e., the sub-leaders run everything) the sub-leaders have the final authority to mismanage as they [please](purpose.md).
 Thus, a central leader who can't or won't punish [evil](morality-evil.md) will empower it and the group will partly [devolve](mgmt-badsystems.md).

 These subcultures affect each other to create the aggregate group culture, with each one being its own "unit" interacting with other "units".
 As various subgroups gain or lose [power](power.md), the organization travels through [eras](trends.md) of control.
 Those eras create the shared [culture](culture.md) and [identity](identity.md) of the group.

 The [traditions](habits.md) that the subcultures make pile together over time.
 If those traditions keep accumulating but aren't removed as the members who found [meaning](meaning.md) through those traditions leave that group, the group will slowly become a [bad system](mgmt-badsystems.md).
 Unfortunately, the changes must be gradual, or the entire group will have a [complete meltdown](people-conflicts-war.md).

+APPLICATION: There are only two ways to make large-scale changes in a large group:

+1. Sacrifice your [reputation](image.md) and [influence](power-influence.md) in a spectacular public display in the hopes of influencing others toward your [beliefs](understanding-certainty.md) after you're gone.
+2. Find like-minded people and break off with them as an [entirely separate group](groups-small.md), which is only possible if you have the [power](power.md) to do it (or the [creativity](mind-creativity.md) to find a way).

 ## Social Engineering